bryanlammon/supra/manual.md

 Finally, Supra looks for cross-references in and to other footnotes.

 To do all of this, Supra uses a slightly extended (and slightly altered) version of [Pandoc's markdown](https://pandoc.org/MANUAL.html#pandocs-markdown), described below.
-So user's should be familiar with Pandoc's markdown.
+So users should be familiar with Pandoc's markdown.
 For most legal scholarship, only a few parts of that markdown will be relevant:

 * [Paragraphs](https://www.pandoc.org/MANUAL.html#paragraphs)